What to know about the Putin-Trump summit in Alaska

 When and where is it taking place?

-The summit will take place Friday in Alaska, although where in the state is still unknown.
+The summit will take place Friday at Joint Base Elmendorf-Richardson outside Anchorage, according to a White House official who spoke on condition of anonymity to discuss internal planning.
+It played a key role in the Cold War in monitoring and deterring the Soviet Union.

-It will be Putin’s first trip to the United States since 2015, for the U.N.
+It's Putin’s first trip to the U.S. since 2015 for the U.N.
 General Assembly in New York.
-Since the U.S. is not a member of the International Criminal Court, which in 2023 issued a warrant for Putin on war crimes accusations, it is under no obligation to arrest him.
+Because the U.S. isn't a member of the International Criminal Court, which in 2023 issued a warrant for Putin on war crimes accusations, it's under no obligation to arrest him.

 Is Zelenskyy going?

-Both countries confirmed a meeting between only Putin and Trump, even though there were initial suggestions that Ukrainian President Volodymyr Zelenskyy might be part of it.
-But the Kremlin has long pushed back against Putin meeting Zelenskyy -– at least until a peace deal is reached by Russia and Ukraine and was ready to be signed.
+Both countries confirmed a meeting between only Putin and Trump, despite initial suggestions that Ukrainian President Volodymyr Zelenskyy might take part.
+The Kremlin has long pushed back against Putin meeting Zelenskyy -– at least until a peace deal is reached by both sides and is ready to be signed.

 What's Alaska's role in Russian history?